How to Encourage Friendships in Secondary School: A Teacher’s Guide

 Promote Bonding Between Age Groups

 Set up mentoring programmes that pair older and younger students as “buddies.”
 Assign mentors to help new students adjust and navigate secondary school life.
 Cross-age tutoring and coaching build relationships across age boundaries.
+They can help each other and suggest essay writing platforms for students.
 Siblings and cousins can also mentor each other at school, which strengthens family ties.

 Model Positive Relationship Skills